 EyeWitness provides several key features which have helped establish its place within the repertoire of penetration testers.
 The most interesting feature is a pattern of signatures that are applied to each screenshot for the detection of common network appliances and devices and their default credentials.
 This feature is probably the main reason a lot of people have relied on EyeWitness in the past since it helps cut down on the time it takes to google the appliance name and find default credentials within support files.

 A snapshot of the CLI arguments can be seen below which provides a window into the tool’s feature set.

-Now that we’ve covered some of the high-level features of WitnessMe, it’s time to actually try the utility out.
-As previously discussed, I did not run into any issues installing WitnessMe on Debian and the pipx virtual environment prevented any other package conflicts within my host OS.
+Now that we’ve covered some of the high-level features of EyeWitness, it’s time to actually try the utility out.
+Installation was easy enough following the setup instructions, and building EyeWitness for Debian.
+However, I had run into issues with the EyeWitness tool.

-The following is the best possible screenshot capture configuration based on WitnessMe’s built-in arguments and new additional features that allowed for the highest success percentage of captures during my analysis:
+The following is the best possible screenshot capture configuration based on EyeWitness’s built-in arguments that allowed for the highest success percentage of captures during my analysis: